vega/svelte-vega/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
 about: Suggest an improvement for the Svelte-Vega project.
-title: ""
+title: ''
-labels: "feature-request"
+labels: 'feature-request'
-assignees: ""
+assignees: ''
 ---

 Please: